 We need to approach our mental health with the same common-sense attitude that we do in farming and so I’d like to share a few of the ways that folk suggested they dealt with pressure.
 This list is not extensive, and ultimately, dealing with YOUR mental health is something that will be personal to YOU.

-- Turning of your phone for a while
+6. Turning off your phone for a while and do what you enjoy

 Just like asking for the vet, the agronomist or the mechanic, there’s no shame in asking for help with your mental health.